jackleekopij/Signal_processing/README.md

    [Kalman filter video](https://www.youtube.com/watch?v=CaCcOwJPytQ)

 ### ML and Physical World - Neil Lawrence
 1. Laplace's demon, full determinism in physical world is not possible.
 2. Machine learning, data + model = prediction.
-Too much of ML has had pure focus on prediction.
+Too much of ML has had pure focus on prediction more work needs to be causal ML to endeavour to understand system = more transferability.
-3. Stochastic Vs Determinism, likened to hurricane Vs Navier-Stokes equation.
+3. Analogy  of Stochastic Vs Determinism, likened to hurricane Vs Navier-Stokes equation.
+Be mindful of your model’s granularity.
 4. Physical Vs Simulation Vs emulations.
 UK's BOM uses too much low level physics, not enough high level emulations /ML.
 5. OR and Machine Learning hasn't come together as of yet.
+There’s a lot of low hanging fruit to be had at the intersection of these fields.
-6. Separation of concern architecture - has focused on prediction at the cost of explanability.
+6. Separation of concern architecture – again has focused on prediction at the cost of explanability, needs to incorporate causal lens.

 Video: https://youtu.be/FuJgGeKMIJM

 Lecture series: https://mlatcl.github.io/mlphysical/